Anurag14/anurag14.github.io/_posts/2024-07-16-Imprecise-Learning.md

 Fig2: We train a bunch of models that the user can pick from at test time.
 </p>

-Training machine learning models with fixed generalization notions often leads to alignment problems.
-Using a gifting analogy, buying a gift without knowing the recipient's preferences often results in a mismatched gift.
-Similarly, providing a fixed model without understanding user-specific needs leads to misalignment.
+So, what’s the solution?
+One might suggest giving users the raw training data to train a model themselves.
+This is akin to handing over cash instead of a gift, allowing them to get exactly what they want.
+While this approach ensures alignment, it also places a significant burden on the user and can raise privacy concerns — much like the awkwardness of giving money instead of a thoughtful present.

-One possible solution is to give users the training data so they can train an aligned model themselves, akin to giving money instead of a gift.
-While this resolves the alignment issue, it imposes a burden on the user and raises privacy concerns.
+But what if there was a middle ground?
+Here’s where our approach comes in.
+We propose that model developers train a collection of models, each tailored to different potential needs, and then let the user choose the one that best fits their requirements at test time.
+Think of it as presenting a selection of carefully chosen gifts, allowing your friend to pick the one they love the most.
+This is what our approach, Imprecise Learning executes!

-We propose an alternative: the model developer trains a collection of models, allowing the user to choose the one that best aligns with their needs at test time.
-In the gifting analogy, this is like offering multiple gifts for the recipient to choose from.
-Although this approach is computationally more expensive, similar to buying multiple gifts, it balances alignment and privacy concerns without needing to release the training data.
+Sure, this method is more computationally expensive — similar to buying multiple gifts instead of just one.
+However, it offers the best of both worlds: solving the alignment problem while avoiding the need to release the training data.
+By providing a range of options, we respect user privacy and make the process more efficient and user-friendly.

 ## How does Imprecise Learning differ ?
 <p align="center">